FAQs

 If you’re interested in enrolling your kindergarten student in Selah Academy three days a week, please contact us directly at info@selahacademy.org.

-Will my child be behind academically if they participate in more play-based learning?
+Will my child be behind academically if they participate in play-based learning?

 Quite the opposite!
 Research has consistently shown that students learn best through discovery and play.
 When students are forced to reach academic milestones before they’re ready, they often end up with a negative view of school and learning in the long run.